fbpxl

 1. I Can Count Items

-Before kids can manipulate numbers, they need to recognise quantities.
+Before kids can manipulate numbers, one of the first things they need to be able to do is recognise quantities.
 Start with hands-on activities like counting blocks, beads or even snack pieces.
 Example: "Look at these five apples.
 How many are there?"

 2. I Can Count Items One at a Time to Add/Subtract

 At this stage, students learn that adding means counting forward, and subtracting means counting backward.
-Use real-life examples, like lining up toy cars and asking, “If we add two more, how many do we have now?”
+Use real-life examples to solve simple addition and subtraction problems, like lining up toy cars and asking, “If we add two more, how many do we have now?”

-You might like to check out The Hive's digital learning tools - there are a variety of different counting and subitising tools to help support your students as they are learning to count items one at a time to add and subtract.
+You might like to check out The Hive's digital learning tools - there are a variety of different counting and subitising tools to use as visual aids to support your students as they are learning to count items one at a time to solve addition and subtraction problems.

 3. I Can Count Hidden Items